 As you start to play bass guitar, you’ll probably want to be able to play a song.
 And while learning to read sheet music can be helpful to you as a bass player, it isn’t absolutely necessary.

 Tablature (often abbreviated as “tabs” or “tab”) is a simplified form of musical notation for guitar and bass.
 It’s great for beginners, but even experienced bassists sometimes prefer it over sheet music.

 On a bass tab, you’ll see four lines (one per string).
 Beginners are sometimes thrown off by the fact that the top string on the tab is the highest-pitched string on the bass.
 So from top to bottom, the strings on the tablature are G, D, A, and E. Reading the rest is easy — a number on the string means you press down the string at that fret.

 So if you’re reading along with a tab and see the number seven on the bottom line, that means you play the low E string at fret seven.
 This may take a little practice to master, but reading tablature will make playing bass much easier.
 If learning via a visual demonstration is easier, this video lesson is a great intro to playing bass with tablature.

 If you want to be able to play bass guitar well, it’s a good idea to learn how to play bass guitar scales.
 But with all of the bass guitar scales out there, you may not know where to start.

-For a visual guide and to hear what these scales should sound like on bass guitar, check out this video lesson.
-As you're learning how to play, make sure to be patient with yourself -- nobody is able to instantly play bass guitar scales quickly.
+Check out this video lesson for a visual guide and to hear what these scales should sound like on bass guitar.
+As you’re learning how to play, make sure to be patient with yourself — nobody is able to instantly play bass guitar scales quickly.
 Practice is important, and knowing your scales will take you far as a bassist.

 8. Practice Different Techniques